 Different Evergreen IT App Management Strategies

-Every organization is different and will manage their application portfolio differently.
-But ultimately, it comes down to these basic four approaches:
+Every organization is different and will manage its application portfolio differently.
+Ultimately, it comes down to these four basic approaches:

 While the first two approaches won't be feasible (or recommended) for the vast majority of enterprises, the last two are worth considering.
 The only difference is whether or not you categorize your applications based on usage and risk levels (see below).